This chapter includes the following sections:

 Note:You can also use the sample WLST script for creating a Generic data source that is provided with WebLogic Server as the basis for your Proxy data source:

-Monitor a Proxy data source using runtime statistics.
-You can view runtime statistics via the WebLogic Server Administration Console or through the
+You can view run-time statistics for a Proxy data source via the WebLogic Server Administration Console or through the associated runtime MBean.

 JDBCProxyDataSourceRuntimeMBean extends the